 Vested Case Issue: an employee acquires a “vested” right when he or she enters the pension system.

-Asks questions whether “the Pension Clause mandates that the pension system be funded at a particular funding percentage or according to a funding schedule.”
+Asks question: whether “the Pension Clause mandates that the pension system be funded at a particular funding percentage or according to a funding schedule.”
 The Pension Clause “creates an enforceable contractual relationship that protects only the right to receive benefits… a cause of action would exist if legislation diminished a person’s right to receive benefits or placed the pension system on the verge of default or imminent bankruptcy.”

 1998 People ex.
 Rel.
 Sklodowski v.
 State